Binary threshold networks as a natural null model for biological networks: The Model

+While the weights take discrete values $c_{ij} = \pm 1$ with equal probability for connected nodes, we choose thresholds $\theta_i = 0$ in the following.
+Note that here we strictly consider the dynamics of a discrete dynamical model.
+The justification for such models in its own right, in the context of regulatory network models, has been discussed elsewhere \cite{Bornholdt:2005,Davidich:2008a}.
+In certain cases, it is instructive to consider additional noise.
+Noise can easily be added to our model, for example by a Glauber update rule as we did in our recent paper \cite{Rybarsch:2012}.
+Please note, however, that then the activation threshold has to be shifted by a value of 0.5, in order to get the transition between the stochastic and the deterministic mode right.
+In this work, however, we only study the discrete dynamical model where the shift does not have any dynamical consequences and can thus be omitted, such that from now on we set $\theta_i = 0$.

-In particular we choose $\Theta_0(0) := 0$ for plausibility reasons (zero input signal will produce zero output).
-While the weights take discrete values $c_{ij} = \pm 1$ with equal probability for connected nodes, we select the thresholds $\theta_i = 0$ for the following discussion.
-For any node $i$, the number of incoming links $c_{ij} \neq 0$ is called the in-degree $k_i$ of that specific node. ${K}$ denotes the average connectivity of the whole network.
-With randomly placed links, the probability for each node to actually have $k_i = k$ incoming links follows a Poissonian distribution:
+For any node $i$, the number of incoming links $c_{ij} \neq 0$ is called the in-degree $k_i$ of that specific node.
+With randomly placed links, the probability for each node to actually have $k_i = k$ incoming links follows a Poisson distribution